na-na-hi/renget/archive/pcrgjpstartguide.md

 **Princess Pecorine** - Fantastic for tanking things that only hit your 1st position unit, but lacks a taunt to save backline units from being targeted.
 Made worse by the fact that you can borrow max level units in story from friends, but her niche there makes her very useable.
 Due to the TP Changes, she's an Arena monster.
 Especially at lower level.
 **Princess Kokkoro** - Great utility, party wide buffs/debuffs to enemies.
 Can still be used in higher level content, excellent pickup on your way.
 **Homare** - Pairs very well with Neneka, great damage dealer and magic damage enhancer.
 No Unique Equip yet.
+**クローチェ (Croce)** -  Good specialist in mutl-target physical damage, but does have a huge drawback if she runs out of her battery resource.
+Needs team support and is a pure damage dealer.
+No Unique Equip yet.

 ### ->C Tier - Nice to have, but not incredibly helpful for new players or necessary for late game<-
 **Princess Yui** - A machine gun style, multi-target, selfish magic damage dealer.
 Has a Unique Equip that requires max investment, for high level, but can smash low level Arena.